the0neWhoKnocks/tv-renamer/README.md

 npm run gen:files "<TEXT_FROM_FILE_NAME>" "<TEXT_FROM_ANOTHER_FILE_NAME>"

 # Builds the image
-docker-compose build
+docker-compose build tv-renamer

 # Run the new image
-docker-compose up -d
+docker-compose up -d tv-renamer

 # Verify the image is up and running.
 If it's not, you'll see "Exited" in the
 # "Status" column.